-Shettima: Cassava Now Key Driver Of Nigeria’s Industrial Development, Import Substitution
+Shettima: Cassava Now Key Driver of Nigeria’s Industrial Development, Import Substitution

 “Cassava is one of the most strategic assets in our agricultural portfolio.
 Its applications cut across food, feed, fuel, pharmaceuticals, textiles, and even construction.”

-“This initiative is expected to save the nation over N3 triillon annually by reducing our dependence on imported fuel additives.
+“This initiative is expected to save the nation over three trillion naira annually by reducing our dependence on imported fuel additives.

-“It will also stimulate the emergence of a circular economy in agriculture and allow us to harness cassava by-products for energy, fertilisers and industrial inputs.
+“It will also stimulate the emergence of a circular economy in agriculture and allow us to harness cassava by-products for energy, fertilisers, and industrial inputs.
 What used to be waste will become wealth.
-This is how nations rise,” Shettima said.
+This is how nations rise”.

-Shettima commended the International Institute of Tropical Agriculture (IITA), other stakeholders and partners for their continued leadership and contribution in agricultural innovation, particularly the deployment of the Semi-Autotrophic Hydroponic system for cassava seed multiplication.
+Shettima commended the International Institute of Tropical Agriculture, other stakeholders and partners for their continued leadership and contribution in agricultural innovation, particularly the deployment of the Semi-Autotrophic Hydroponic system for cassava seed multiplication.

 He acknowledged the progress made by the country and fuelled by strong international cooperation, highlighting the collaboration with Brazil as fruitful and a demonstration of “how agricultural ambition, when matched with political will, can transform even the most difficult landscapes”.